✔ No account fees or minimums ✔ Up to 4.20% APY

 What is a Dormant Account?

-Here’s what a dormant account is: It’s a financial account in which there hasn’t been any posted activity for a time period set by the bank or credit union.
-Activity includes such transactions as deposits, withdrawals, or transfers.
+A dormant account is a financial account in which there hasn’t been any posted activity for a time period set by the bank or credit union.
+Activity includes such transactions as deposits, withdrawals, ATM usage, or transfers.
 FYI, earning interest doesn’t count as a posted activity because it is not initiated by you, the account holder.

 The official definition of a dormant bank account varies by state and account type, but it most often happens if an account is inactive for three to five years.
 As with having a negative bank account balance and letting it sit, an inactive account is not a good sign for your wealth health.